List of Emmerdale characters introduced in 2006: DCI Vikesh Dasari

 Detective Chief Inspector Vikesh Dasari is a local police officer.
-He appeared from 2006 to 2007.
+He appeared from 2006 to 2007 and again from 2025.
+He is played by Stephen Rahman-Hughes.
 Detective Inspector Dasari appears in the village, with his CID colleague DCI Grace Barraclough (Glynis Barber), following the death of Tom King (Ken Farrington).
 Barraclough is later taken off the case for getting too involved, and Dasari leads the investigation into Tom's murder.
-In July 2007, he is promoted to the rank of Detective Chief Inspector (DCI).
+In July 2007, he is promoted to the rank of Detective Chief Inspector (DCI) appearing until 3 July 2007.